bmeurant/technical-docs/software-architecture/security/pki.md

 ### Articles

 1.  **[What is PKI?
 A Public Key Infrastructure Definitive Guide - Keyfactor](https://www.keyfactor.com/education-center/what-is-pki/)**
     This article provides a comprehensive guide to Public Key Infrastructure (PKI), explaining its fundamental components like asymmetric encryption, digital certificates, and Certificate Authorities (CAs).
-It details how PKI secures digital communications by verifying identities and ensuring data integrity, tracing its evolution through different waves of adoption and highlighting its importance in modern digital security, especially with the rise of IoT.
+It details how PKI secures digital communications by verifying identities and ensuring [[data-integrity|data integrity]], tracing its evolution through different waves of adoption and highlighting its importance in modern digital security, especially with the rise of IoT.

 2.  **[What Is Public Key Infrastructure (PKI) & How Does It Work? - Okta](https://www.okta.com/identity-101/public-key-infrastructure/)**
     This article defines PKI as a framework of encryption technologies and processes used to establish and manage public key encryption, including software, hardware, policies, and digital certificates.
 It explains how PKI uses asymmetric encryption and digital certificates, issued by Certificate Authorities, to authenticate users and devices, secure communications, and ensure message privacy and sender verification.